Why is this medication prescribed?

 Before taking tazemetostat,

-• tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
-Tazemetostat may interfere with the action of hormonal contraceptives (birth control pills, patches, rings, implants, or injections), so you should not use these as your only method of birth control during your treatment.
-If you are female, you will have to take a pregnancy test before starting treatment and use a non-hormonal birth control (device that blocks sperm from entering the uterus such as a condom) to prevent pregnancy during your treatment and for 6 months after your final dose.
-If you are male, you and your female partner should use effective birth control during your treatment and for 3 months after your final dose.
-Ask your doctor to help you choose a method of birth control that will work for you or your partner.
+- tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
+You will have to take a pregnancy test before starting treatment and use a non-hormonal birth control (device that blocks sperm from entering the uterus such as a condom) to prevent pregnancy during your treatment and for 6 months after your final dose.
+If your partner can become pregnant, use effective birth control during your treatment and for 3 months after your final dose.
+Talk to your doctor or pharmacist about an acceptable birth control method for you or your partner.
 If you or your partner become pregnant while taking tazemetostat, call your doctor immediately.
 Tazemetostat may harm the fetus.

 What special dietary instructions should I follow?